ceford/cefjdemos-data-jdm-help-en/articles/templates/template-options.md

 ## Description

-Template Options configuration allows setting of parameters used globally for Templates.
+The *Template: Options* page allows setting of parameters used globally for site and administrator Templates.

 ### Common Elements